olatkem2/World-GDP-Estimates/README.md

 13. Work on the dbt project file to choose what dbt will materialize as view or table.
 Usually model files in mart are materialized as tables and staging as as views
 14. Create yml file for sub-folders in staging to cature documentation and the generic tests.
 15. Create singular tests for additional layer of testing.
-16. Create a production environment and create custom jobs to run your dbt models or at the folder level
+16. Create a production environment and create custom jobs to run your dbt models or at the folder level.

-## D. Github - CI/CD and Colloration
+## D. Github - CI/CD and Collaboration

 17. Use Github for CI/CD and for better collaboration which you can achieve on github or VS Code

-## E. Tableau - Dashboarding(insights)
+## E. Power BI - Dashboarding(insights)